 One fear that holds some people back from using a living trust as part of an estate plan pertains to taxes.
-For those who have never before used a revocable trust, it may be assumed that the trust will have to pay taxes and file returns.
+For those who have never before used a revocable trust, it may be assumed that living trusts are taxed and will have to file returns.
 In many cases, however, this is a common misconception.
 A revocable living trust is for many purposes simply ignored by the Internal Revenue Service while you are still alive.
 This is because a revocable trust leaves the creator of the trust with full control over the assets.

 How Revocable Trusts Are Taxed

 If you opt to create a trust while preparing an estate plan, the following is a general overview of how this trust is taxed:

 - A revocable living trust typically uses your own social security number as its tax identification number while you are alive.